 The underground transmission cables would require a number of joints and a flat pad would be installed under each joint for splicing activities.
 The number of joints would be determined either by the maximum length of cable that could be transported or by the maximum length of cable that could be pulled.
-The jointing would be performed in a jointing pit, with typical segment lengths ranging from 0.1 to 0.5 miles (0.2 to 0.8 km) (CHPEI 2010a).
+The jointing would be performed in a jointing pit or splice vault, with typical segment lengths ranging from 0.1 to 0.5 miles (0.2 to 0.8 km) (CHPEI 2010a).
+These splice vaults would be similar to the transition vaults that would be used to splice aquatic transmission cables to terrestrial transmission cables at the transitions from water to land (see Section 2.4.3).
+The splice vaults would be backfilled after the splices are completed.
+While splice vaults are not intended for future access, if emergency repair required replacing a section of cable, use of splice vaults would be considered on a case-by-case basis.
 The portion of the transmission line within the road and railroad ROWs could therefore require more than 400 splices as part of the installation process.